 The Water Framework Directive also allows alternative objectives to be set for certain waters.
-It is considered that implementing the measures in this plan will mean that good status will be achieved by 2015 in 27% of rivers, 18% of lakes, 11% of estuaries, 20% of coastal waters and 93% of groundwaters, with further improvements during the second and third planning cycles.
+It is estimated that implementation of the measures in this plan will result in good status being achieved by 2015 in 70% of rivers, 75% of lakes, 32% of estuaries, 35% of coastal waters and all groundwaters, with further improvements during the second and third planning cycles.
+The trends in status expected over three planning cycles to 2027 are:

 The principal suspected causes of less than satisfactory water in the State are discharges, principally of nutrients, from agricultural activities and from municipal wastewater treatment works.
 Industrial discharges, wastewater from unsewered properties and discharges from several other activities have also been identified as contributing.
-Action should concentrate in the first instance on these issues which pose the greatest threat to the water environment, but it is also important to address other possible sources of water pollution and impact, including issues such as water abstraction and physical modification and issues specific to the Neagh Bann IRBD.
+Action should concentrate in the first instance on these issues which pose the greatest threat to the water environment, but it is also important to address other possible sources of water pollution and impact, including issues such as water abstraction and physical modification and issues specific to the North Western IRBD.
 This plan identifies a programme of measures to protect and restore water status by addressing the main pressures (that is sources of pollution or status impact) in the district.